wconrad/cute_print/README.md

 * The _wrong_ gem writes only to stdout
 * The _wrong_ gem supports Ruby 1.8

+## Versioning

+This gem uses [semantic versioning 2.0][3].

+While the version is < 1.0.0, the API can change with any version increment.
+If you need stability, lock the gem down to a minor version, e.g.:

+    gem "cute_print", "~> 0.1.0"

 ## Contributing

 1. Fork it ( http://github.com/wconrad/cute_print/fork )